getty-zig/getty.so/docs/getting-started/installation.md

 !!! warning "Prerequisites"

-    These steps require that you have the `master` version of [Zig](https://ziglang.org/download/) installed.
+    These steps assume that you have the `master` version of [Zig](https://ziglang.org/download/) installed.

 1. Add Getty to your project.